windicss/docs/features/shortcuts.md

 />

-The utility added by this configuration can also be directly wrapped with variant, such as sm:btn.
-The function of this feature is similar to the @apply directive, it will merge all utilities into one style.
+The utility added by this configuration can also be directly wrapped in variants, such as sm:btn.
+The purpose of this feature is similar to the `@apply` directive, it will merge all utilities into one style.